MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/Getting-Started-with-Service-Manager-Cmdlets-for-Windows-PowerShell.md

 3. To list the cmdlets that are included in the data warehouse module, in the Service Manager Windows PowerShell session, type the following, and then press ENTER:

     ```
-    Get-Command –module Microsoft.EnterpriseManagement.Warehouse.Cmdlets
+    Get-Command ï¿½module Microsoft.EnterpriseManagement.Warehouse.Cmdlets
     ```

 ### To get Help for a cmdlet

 1. Open a Service Manager Windows PowerShell session.

-2. You can now access the on-the-box Help, or you can use the **–online** parameter to access the most up-to-date online Help:
+2. You can now access the on-the-box Help, or you can use the **ï¿½online** parameter to access the most up-to-date online Help:

     -   On-the-box Help: Type the following command.
 Replace <*cmdlet-name*> with the name of the cmdlet that you want to get help for, for example, **Import-SCSMManagementPack**: